oracle-livelabs/goldengate/ai-agent-data-streams/create-aihub/create-aihub.md

 ## Introduction
 In this lab, you will work within the **AI Hub Autonomous Data Warehouse (ADW)** to set up the foundational resources needed for AI-driven data exploration.
 You’ll create vector stores for embedding-based semantic search, load the YAN_POS Orders dataset, and design a JSON Duality View.
 These steps will enable both relational and JSON-style access, preparing the data for natural language and AI-powered queries.

-Learning Objectives :
+### Objectives:

-By completing this lab, you will learn how to:
+In this lab, you:

 * Access and use SQL Web Developer in AI Hub ADW.
 * Create vector stores to support AI-driven semantic search.
 * Initialize and validate the YAN_POS Orders dataset.
 * Build a JSON Duality View to expose data for both relational and JSON-native access.

-## Tasks
+### Prerequisites

+Ensure that you've successfully completed all preceding labs.

-1. Open SQL Web Developer in AI Hub (ADW)
+## Task 1: Create vector stores in AI Hub (ADW)

-    - In the OCI Console, navigate to Oracle Database → Autonomous Data Warehouse.
+1. In the Oracle Cloud console navigation menu, select **Oracle Database**, then **Autonomous Data Warehouse**.

-    - Select the ADW instance provisioned as your AI Hub.
+2. On the Autonomous Data Warehouse page, select the ADW instance provisioned as your AI Hub.

-    - Launch Database Actions and open SQL Web Developer.
+3. On your database details page, from the **Actions** menu, select **SQL**.

-    - Log in using the provided workshop database credentials.
+4. Log in using the provided workshop database credentials.

-       Note: Username is ADMIN and Password can be Copied from View Login Info section
+       Note: Username is ADMIN and Password can be Copied from the Reservation Information panel.

     ![Image alt text](images/01-01-adw-ai-hub-sql.png)

-2. Create Vector Stores
-    - In SQL Web Developer, create a new table to store vector embeddings
-    - These embeddings will power semantic search across orders and items.
+5. In the SQL worksheet, create a new table to store vector embeddings.
+These embeddings power semantic search across orders and items.

     - Example SQL (adjust table name/columns if needed):

       ```sql